This-is-pawan/OS_from_neso/OS_by_pk.md

               p3           0             3
               p4           6             2
               p5           5             4  calcuate the average waiting time and average turnaround time,if FCFS scheduling algoritm is followed.

+############### scheduling algorithms (shortest-job-first-scheduling) ###########
+* this algorithm associates with each process the length of the process's next cpu burst.
+* when the cpu is avaiable,it si assigned to the process that has the smallest next cpu burst,
+* if the next cpu bursts of two processes are the same,FCFS scheduling is used to break  the tie.
+* The SJF algorithm can be either preemptive or nonpreemptive
+* A more appropriate term for this scheduling method would be the Shortest-Next-CPU-Burst Algorithm
+* because scheduling depends on the length of the next cpu burst of a process ,rather than its total length.
+  **E.g of SJF scheduling (Non-preemptive)** consider the following set of processes ,with the length of the cpu burst given in milliseconds:
+  Process Id | burst time
+  p1            6
+  p2            8
+  p3            7

+  ########### problem-1 SFJS ##########
+  An OS uses shortest remaining time first scheduling algorithm for preemptive scheduling of processes .consider the following set of processes with their arrival times and cpu burst times (in milliseconds). processId , arrival time, burst time
+  ############ Scheduling algorithms (priority scheduling)  ############
+  * A priority is associated with each process,and the cpu is allocated to the process with the highest priority
+  * Equal-priority processes are scheduled in FCFS order.
+  * An SJF algorithms is simply a priority algorithms where the priority is the inverse of the (predicted) next cpu burst.
+  * The larger the cpu burst,the lower the priority ,and vice versa
+  * priority schedulign can either preemtive or non-preemptive
+  * A preemptive priorty scheduling algorithms will preempt the cpu if the priority of the newly arrived process is higher than the prioty of the currently running process.
+  * A nonpreemptive privority scheduling algorithm algorithm will simply put the new process at the head of the read queue. e.g consider the following set of processes ,assumed to have arrived at time 0 in the order p1,p2,p3,p4,p5 with the length of the cpu burst given in milliseconds. process id ,burst time ,priority
+    *p1         10              3
+    *p2         1               1
+    *p3         2               4
+    *p4         1               5
+    *p5         5               2